 Surgical intervention is necessary when the following symptoms are observed:

-Haemorrhage in the skin
+- Hemorrhage in the skin

 - Blisters of violet coloration

 - Presence of gas in the tissue

 - Shedding of skin

 - Quick progression of the disease

 Doctors can diagnose cellulitis based on the appearance of the skin.
 A physical exam is conducted to examine the nature of the swelling.
 The doctor marks the area of the swelling and redness to observe if there is a spread in the redness in the next few days.
 The doctor also examines the lymph glands to identify an infection.
 Only if there is an open wound or the secretion of pus, one is able to identify the causative organism with a culture test.
 Other recommended tests are a complete blood cell count and a blood culture test.(4✔ ✔Trusted Source

 Most cases of cellulitis can be treated with oral antibiotics.
 The type of antibiotic depends on the type and severity of the infection.
 Cellulitis starts to decrease and disappear with the intake of antibiotics.
 However, despite the disappearance, one must complete the entire antibiotic course to ensure complete removal of the infection.
 Normally, a treatment course of 7 to 10 days is sufficient to treat cellulitis.
 However, longer treatment regimens may be required if the infection is persistent.
 This occurs when individuals have a health condition like diabetes or cancer, where the immune system is compromised.
 Such individuals may need to be hospitalized.

 Doctors recommend rest to individuals who start the antibiotic course until the fever subsides.
 Once the fever subsides and the infection reduces, individuals may resume their normal activity.
 Warm compresses improve the flow of blood to fight the infection.
 Raising the infected area above the heart is also another method of reducing the pain and inflammation.

 Individuals that are infected with methicillin-resistant Staphylococus aureus (MRSA), are prescribed MRSA-specific antibiotics.

 In the case of necrotizing fasciitis, antibiotics may not be effective in controlling the infection especially when the flesh starts to degrade.
 Hence, amputation is recommended to prevent further spread of the infection.

 Individuals may need to be hospitalized if the infection worsens despite antibiotic treatment.
-Individuals who have persistent fever, vomiting or nausea, or require intravenous antibiotic treatment also require to be hospitalized.
-How to Avoid Cellulitis
+Individuals who have persistent fever, vomiting or nausea, or require intravenous antibiotic treatment also require to be hospitalized.(1✔ ✔Trusted Source

 One can avoid cellulitis by taking the following precautions: